HRH Princess Haya speaks at Unity in Diversity conference in Florence, Italy

 And yet, please do not believe for a minute that it is an impossible ideal to achieve.

-I would suggest, based on my experience of a city that has defied the odds numerous times over more than a century, that with the right vision, impassioned leadership committed to providing the best opportunities for its people, and a culture of openness, anything is possible.
+I would suggest, based on my experience of a city that has defied the odds numerous times over more than a century, that with the right vision, an impassioned leadership committed to providing the best opportunities for its people, and a culture of openness, anything is possible.

-Not so long ago, Dubai bore little resemblance to the thriving city visitors and residents enjoy today.
+Not so long ago, Dubai bore little resemblance to the thriving city visitors, and residents enjoy today.
 The airport consisted of a single hard-packed sand runway.
 Most people lived in barastis, simple dwellings made of palm fronds.

 The town — and that’s really all it was — was crisscrossed by a maze of little streets and alleys.
 After nightfall, watchmen guarded the shops, each keeping watch over 10 to 12 businesses and shaking the shutters to make sure they were properly locked.